As US brings home large numbers of jailed Americans, some families are still waiting for their turn

 The president has met with some families — he had in-person and virtual conversations with families of American hostages held in Gaza — though some, like Li, are still seeking their first encounter.

-Kai Li, a Chinese immigrant who started his own export business in the U.S., was detained in September 2016 after flying into Shanghai.
+Kai Li, a Chinese immigrant who started an export business in the U.S., was detained in September 2016 after flying into Shanghai.
 He was placed under surveillance, interrogated without a lawyer and accused of providing state secrets to the FBI.
-The U.S. government has designated him as wrongfully detained and a United Nations working group has called his 10-year prison sentence arbitrary.
+The U.S. government has designated him as wrongfully detained.
+A United Nations working group has called his 10-year prison sentence arbitrary.

-Complicating the matter are diplomatic tensions between the U.S. and China, with Washington and Beijing regarding each other as strategic rivals.
-Harrison Li regards a November summit between Biden and Chinese President Xi Jinping as a missed opportunity to more forcefully move his father's case toward resolution, and wonders what additional steps he can be taking.
+Complicating the matter are diplomatic tensions between the U.S. and China, which view each other as strategic rivals.
+Harrison Li regards last November's summit between Biden and Chinese President Xi Jinping as a missed opportunity to more forcefully move his father's case toward resolution, and wonders what additional steps can be taken.

 “You think, OK, what else can you do?
 What is something that you’re not doing properly or you could do better or you could do more of?”
 Li said.